Volkswagen China shuts two plants in Tianjin due to COVID-19 outbreaks - NewsBreak

 Volkswagen China shuts two plants in Tianjin due to COVID-19 outbreaks

-BEIJING (Reuters) - Volkswagen Group’s China unit said on Thursday it has shut a plant it jointly runs with FAW Group in the city of Tianjin, as well as a component factory, due to recent COVID-19 outbreaks there.
+BEIJING, Jan 13 (Reuters) - Volkswagen Group's (VOWG_p.DE) China unit said on Thursday it has shut a plant it jointly runs with FAW Group in the city of Tianjin, as well as a component factory, due to recent COVID-19 outbreaks there.

 "Due to the recent COVID-19 outbreaks both the FAW-VW vehicle plant and VW Automatic Transmission Tianjin component factory have been shut down since Monday," a spokesperson told Reuters.